Four Lines Modernisation

 Similar technology introduced in recent years on the Jubilee and Northern lines improved performance.
 The new signalling system allows trains to be run closer together, meaning a more frequent service and shorter waiting times, allowing more people to be carried.
 This new technology will enable us to reduce delays and improve reliability.

-The programme will allow us to operate 32 trains per hour, a 33% increase in peak-hour capacity.
+The programme will allow us to operate 32 trains an hour, a 33% increase in peak-hour capacity.
 Installation work will require some line closures.